 Even with a lint roller, it seems almost impossible to get every single hair cleaned up, certainly a tedious effort.
 Brazil, Mexico and the United Arab Emirates were among the countries that have cat allergies as their most common in our research.

-Cats are the most popular allergen in: Argentina, Brazil, Chile, Colombia, Madagascar, Mexico, Portugal, Romania, Turkey, United Arab Emirates.
+Cats are the most common allergen producers in: Argentina, Brazil, Chile, Colombia, Madagascar, Mexico, Portugal, Romania, Turkey, United Arab Emirates.

 The most common allergies worldwide